brooksbenson/eloquent-js/chapter03/chapter3-notes.md

 ### Default arguments

-It is possible to git parameters default values.
+It is possible to define default values for parameters.
 These values will be used if the parameter does not receive corresponding arguments.

 ## Body